stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-This allows arbitrary JNA structures to be used to populate a uniform buffer (which will become useful in future chapters).
+This allows arbitrary JNA structures to be used to populate a uniform buffer which will become useful in later chapters.

 ### Loader

-The code to load the cubemap texture roughly follows the same pattern as the chalet texture with the following differences.
+Initially we will load separate images for each 'face' of the cubemap texture.
+The code roughly follows the same pattern as the chalet texture with the following differences:

 The texture is configured with six array layers (for each face of the cube):